SanderKnape/assume/README.md

 assume remove myrole
 ```

-This command grabs the `default` role that was stored in a temporary location when running the `assume` command.
+This command grabs the `default` role that was stored in a temporary location when running the `switch` command.
 These credentials are then put back in the `default` role.

 ## Alternatives